-- 1. Terms in this Policy are defined as follows: - a) Participants Refers to all categories of individual members and/or registrants defined in the By-laws of Nordiq Alberta (NA) who are subject to the policies of NA, as well as all people employed by, contracted by, or engaged in activities with, NA including, but not limited to, employees, contractors, Athletes, coaches, instructors, officials, volunteers, managers, administrators, committee members, parents or guardians, spectators, committee members, and Directors and Officers. - b) Social Media The catch-all term that is applied broadly to new computer-mediated communication media such as blogs, YouTube, Facebook, Instagram, Tumblr, TikTok, Snapchat, and Twitter.
+- 1. The following defined terms have these meanings in this Policy: - Athlete An individual who is subject to the policies of Nordiq Alberta, and who may also be subject to the policies of Nordiq Canada and the Universal Code of Conduct to Prevent and Address Maltreatment in Sport ("UCCMS") - Minor as defined in the UCCMS and as amended from time to time by the Sport Dispute Resolution Centre of Canada ("SDRCC") - Participants Refers to all categories of individual as defined in the By-laws of Nordiq Alberta who are subject to the policies of Nordiq Alberta, as well as all people employed by, contracted by, or engaged in activities with Nordiq Alberta including, but not limited to, employees, contractors, Athletes, coaches, instructors, officials, volunteers, managers, administrators, committee members, parents or guardians, spectators, directors or officers - Person in Authority Any Participant who holds a position of authority within Nordiq Alberta including, but not limited to, coaches, instructors, officials, managers, support personnel, chaperones, committee members, directors or officers - Power Imbalance as defined in the UCCMS and as amended from time to time by the SDRCC - Social Media The catch-all term that is applied broadly to new computer-mediated communication media such as blogs, YouTube, Facebook, Instagram, Tumblr, TikTok, Snapchat, and Twitter.